jhoerr/cloudmesh-manual/docs-source/source/accounts/aws.md

 to manage your storage and computational needs while laso being able to leverage other clouds.

-- [ ] To do verify  this works and you ahve created a user.
+- [ ] To do verify  this works and you have created a user.

-## Access Key
+## Create and Download Access Key

 Now that you have an account it is necessarry that you can authenticate to your cloud account from a program or a command line.
 The isntructions for this can